These checklists, practical tips and handy hints which may be useful references for lawyers practising in the Family Division of the Children’s Court.

-- the different types of services to be delivered by the child protection duty lawyer service
+- different types of services to be delivered by the child protection duty lawyer service

-- the eligibility criteria for the child protection duty service.
+- eligibility criteria for the child protection duty service.

 Guides

-Read the accessible Representing children in child protection proceedings: a guide for direct instructions and best interests lawyers (accessible version) (docx, 898 KB)(opens in a new window). - Children's Court Family Division – guide to assessing capacity and taking instructions from children (docx, 186.63 KB)(opens in a new window)
+Children's Court Family Division – guide to assessing child capacity and taking instructions from children

 Checklists

-Handy hints in checklist form for assessing the capacity of adults to give direct instructions, particularly parents with mental health or intellectual disability issues, in the Family Division of the Children's Court. - Children’s Court Family Division capacity checklist (doc, 174.51 KB)(opens in a new window)
+This checklist has handy hints for assessing the capacity of adults to give direct instructions.
+This is particularly useful for parents with mental health or intellectual disability issues, in the Family Division of the Children's Court.

-Handy hints in checklist form about the information to be given to, and the instructions to be taken from, children capable of giving direct instructions in the Family Division of the Children's Court. - Aboriginal Child Placement Principle in child protection – checklist (docx, 145.89 KB)(opens in a new window)
+This checklist can be used when information has to be given to, and the instructions to be taken from, children capable of giving direct instructions in the Family Division of the Children's Court.

 Case strategy